ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Stakeholders/Researchers/_index.md

   Researchers can use ready4 to enhance the [reproducibility, replicability](/docs/getting-started/concepts/reproducible-replicable-generalisable/) and [transferability](/docs/getting-started/concepts/transferable/) of their work.
 ---

-Researchers in multiple discipline enhance prior, current or planned future projects related to how economic, environmental, service, social and technical systems shape young people's mental health by using ready4 to:
+Researchers in multiple discipline enhance prior, current or planned future projects related to how environmental, social and technical systems shape health-economic outcomes by using ready4 to:

 - [label and share](/docs/framework/use/authoring-data/) non-confidential data (e.g. tables of summary statistics / parameter values) from prior and current work to extend access and impact;
 - working with [modellers](/docs/getting-started/users/modeller/) to [undertake modelling analyses](/docs/contribution-guidelines/priorities/apply/);